Maity1999/another_demo/README.md

 This project is created from local system.

-This project is created by SUMAN MAITY..
+This project is created by SUMAN MAITY.